When it comes to organizational structures (aka, groups of people working together), there are two things I dislike:

 Be reminded (again), you got into this because you have great taste.
 You’re not a designer, you’re a Designer.
 Take what you know about crafting components and level it up to Design a better outcome for your team.
 Design the components AND the process by which you’ll make them.

 Foundationally, looking at your design organization (aka, the people who make considered decisions) is often one of the first things to address in how your team can actually take action.
-In Peter Merholz’s Org design for Design Orgs, he writes, “The leader’s success in this skill is not just in the development of a vision — the corporate world is littered with concept videos, detailed mockups, and other scenarios of possible futures.
+In Peter Merholz and Kristin Skinner's Org design for Design Orgs, they write, “The leader’s success in this skill is not just in the development of a vision — the corporate world is littered with concept videos, detailed mockups, and other scenarios of possible futures.
 Their success is instead shown in how the vision catalyzes action, inspiring the people within a company to charge forward because they want to live in a world where that vision is made a reality.”

 In order to take action, the team you have today might need a redesign.
 There are a few different design team reporting structures, and even some top brands have opened up about the makeup of their DesignOps and Design teams.
 But ultimately, the charter and the task-list of your team is only one piece of the puzzle.
 Flex your strong design skills and take a full evaluation (research) of what is working and what isn’t in your team composition.

 This is the self-care of your team that you need to take before embarking on further design decisions for your product.
 If you’re not well organizationally, your product design will reflect that.
 Reformatting and redesigning your design organization can crisp your withering design operations goals while you use your design skills to do it.
 It’s a win-win: You’re still designing, but you’re designing your Design before you design your design (too nuanced?
 Well, let’s just say you’re doing people design then).
 Ultimately, organizational design is all about relationships.